 If you’re travelling with a group of people, and plan to stay in one place for a while, consider renting an entire house or apartment for the duration of your stay.
 You may have to pay per person, but usually you pay one price regardless of how many people are staying, which can be very economical if you have a large group.

 Similarly, if you’re heading out on holiday with your family to one destination, and you’re likely to be staying there for a week or more, it might be worth looking into swapping houses with someone who lives in your destination.
 You live in their house, they live in yours.
-Along with some cheap international flights, you could be having a holiday for less than the cost of staying at home!
+Even when you factor in some cheap international flights, you could be having a holiday for less than the cost of staying at home!
 This style of holiday was made famous by Kate Winslet and Cameron Diaz in the movie “The Holiday” — and that all worked out well!

 Finally, there’s the hotel.
 It definitely isn’t the budget option, but you can often find a good deal by looking at websites like booking.com, lastminute.com or wotif.com — make sure you check out what facilities are available before you book.
 Although you’ll get a private room with ensuite, hotels are quite impersonal, and it’s difficult to meet other travellers even if there’s a bar.
 I also found that I have higher expectations of hotels, and am often disappointed at what I get for the price I pay.

 Wherever you choose to sleep, make sure you take advantage of what your accommodation has to offer — have a spa bath if you’ve got one in your hotel room, hang out in the hostel lounge or swim in the holiday park’s pool.
 But above all, enjoy yourself!

 The BootsnAll Travel Network is excited to be a sponsor of IndieTravelPodcast.com.
 We started in much the same way as Craig and Linda did, except it was Sean, Chris, and Nick (a Yank, an Aussie, and a Pom).